rsyslog/rsyslog/source/configuration/modules/imfile.rst

 However, the detection simply checks for the presence of "*" and as such it will not cover more complex cases.

-Note that when $WorkDirectory is not set or set to a non-writable location, the state file **will not be generated**.
+Note that when the ``global(workDirectory)`` |FmtAdvancedName| format parameter is not set or set to a non-writable location, the state file **will not be generated**.
 In those cases, the file content will always be completely re-sent by imfile, because the module does not know that it already processed parts of that file.

 Module Parameters
 -----------------